Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 A small hat.

-And the brick is technically the monarch,
+And the brick is technically the monarch.

-but somebody has to carry that brick around.
+But somebody has to carry that.

 My lord.